merillium/check_suspicious_games/README.md

 ## App Features
 - The [Analyze Game] button will be disabled until a valid pgn is loaded
 - To load a pgn, the user can either manually download the game with timestamps, and upload it into the app, or supply the lichess game id, which will prompt the app to fetch the pgn using an API call to lichess
-- Once a valid pgn is loaded, the [Analyze Game] button will become active, and once the user clicks the button and the analysis completes, the button will become disabled again to avoid accidentally analyzing the same game again
+- Once a valid pgn is loaded, the [Analyze Game] button will become active for the user to click. once analysis completes, the button will be disabled again to avoid accidentally analyzing the same game
 - When analysis is completed, the board and move buttons will become active, allowing the user to click through the game
 - At the same time, two tables will appear: (1) a table displaying move by move analysis with think times, classifications of moves (critical, forced reacpture, etc), and moves flagged as suspicious, and (2) a summary table displaying analysis of critical moves, including average think time and coefficient of variation for think time (standard deviation relative to mean). these metrics are still being refined
+- there is basic error handling: the user must upload a pgn, and only regular chess games with timestamps and a time control indicated can be analyzed.

 ## Open Issues
 ### Methods + Limitations